 The Cosco Scenera Next fills an important niche as an affordable seat that travels fairly well and keeps kids rear-facing until at least 2yo.
 Why don’t I love it?
 We found it very challenging to get a truly tight installation (especially on leather seats) and the patterned version of the seat that we got has absolutely no padding.
 Babies may not notice or complain but our preschooler was clear that it wasn’t the seat for him!

 There’s now a DLX version that comes in solid colors but has more padding, so if you opt for the Cosco Scenera Next be sure to pick up that one even though it costs a few dollars more.
-Even better, Cosco now offers the Cosco Scenera Deluxe convertible car seat.
-They’ve basically taken the Cosco Scenera DLX and added a head pillow, lower back pad and strap covers – plus an extra $10 on the price tag.
-These are good changes that will appeal to many parents who don’t like the idea of their precious cargo riding in such an unpadded seat.
+You can reach out to Cosco after your purchase for padded harness covers.
 I’m sure that my kid who complained about his original (non-DLX) Cosco Scenera Next would have been pleased!

-Another version available for 2023 is the Maxi-Cosi Romi.
+Another version now available is the Maxi-Cosi Romi.
 It uses the Cosco Scenera Next shell but adds Maxi-Cosi’s flame retardant free PureCosi cover in addition to a head pillow and harness covers.
-Be sure to grab the monthly coupon (three letter month and 20, like APR20 for April) to save 20%.
-That puts the price tag around $100 for this version, plus you’ll accumulate valuable rewards towards future purchases.

 Despite its short shell, the Scenera may still need to be installed more upright than technically allowed on many planes.
 That’s ok with older infants and toddlers, but not for very young babies without head and neck control.
 We always found it easier to travel with an infant car seat as long as the kids fit.